Technologies used for Active and Static Waterbars.

 Static waterbars are, in simple form, a solid physical barrier placed at the joint line to produce a tortuous path for the water to navigate.

 Manorteq Static waterbars have this technology as the primary barrier, but also have a secondary line of defence incorporated into them.
-This secondary barrier is either the HydroBar Original
+This secondary barrier is either the HydroBar Original technology which swells to seal; or a bitumen layer which adheres to the concrete creating an impermeable barrier.

 All the Manorteq Static waterbars are made of galvanized steel.
 Whichever options your project requires the steel waterbar is protected from corrosion.